phillipeloher/animalvoiceassistant/README.md

 </p>

-Your own Alexa-like assistant with customizable creative animal personalities!
+Your own Alexa-like AI assistant with customizable creative animal personalities!
+The voice assistant can turn into animals such as a snail, dog, frog, beta fish, etc. (your imagination is the limit!).
 A Raspberry Pi 5 was used alongside 3 different AI/Machine Learning models

 Watch our YouTube video [here](https://www.youtube.com/watch?v=HHxgvH2-z68)!